futurepaul/hypernote-os/PIPE_AND_YAML_AUDIT.md

 PAUL: actions WILL eventually need pipe queries to do data transforms / pull data from the queries before posting.
 I don't have a good example use yet but we should at least keep this in mind and put comments in the code where this would go!

 ### 2.6 Async enrich & loading state
 - `enrich` pipe is handled in Hypersauce `client.ts` with parameterized queries.
-YAML shape is `{ enrich: { with: $profile, args: { pubkey: $item.pubkey }, label: profile } }`.
+YAML shape is `{ enrich: { with: queries.profile, args: { pubkey: item.pubkey }, label: profile } }`.
-- No way to re-use enrich results in moustache aside from `$item.1.profile`.
+- No way to re-use enrich results in moustache aside from `item[1].profile`.
 Aligning this with the general pipe/moustache story would be nice.

 PAUL: enrich is kind of a weird guy. we should align it with pipes/moustache. are you saying we have to pull this out of hypersauce? my ideal world is we move MORE stuff to hypersauce so it's useful for other clients down the road. (hypernote os is just one way of interacting with hypernote!)